j0rdiC/sportly-server-express/controllers/authentication.md

-# JWT authentication, access and refresh tokens.
+# JWT authentication management with access and refresh tokens.
+Server and client side.

 ## **Index**